by Susan Flantzer

 Karl Gustav and Hedwig Eleonora had only one child, a son who succeeded his father:

-Karl Gustav’s short reign concentrated on the healing of domestic discords from the reign of Queen Christina and the rallying of Sweden around his new policy of conquest.
+Karl Gustav’s short reign concentrated on healing domestic discords from Queen Christina’s reign and rallying Sweden around his new policy of conquest.
 He achieved great military successes in the Second Northern War against Denmark-Norway and Poland-Lithuania.

 On January 4, 1660, the Riksdag of the Estates opened in Gothenburg, Sweden.
 The Riksdag of the Estates was the assembly of the Four Estates of Sweden which historically were the lines of division in Swedish society.
 Karl Gustav was in attendance and was accompanied by his wife Hedwig Eleonora, their four-year-old son Karl, and Karl Gustav’s sister Marie Euphrosine of Zweibrücken-Kleeburg who had married Count Magnus Gabriel De la Gardie, then the Lord High Treasurer of Sweden.
 Within a few weeks, Karl Gustav became ill with influenza which developed into pneumonia.